 To conduct a longitudinal analysis of child recruitment and use in Colombia using the Ombudsperson’s SAT, we extract the following information from each report: release year, Colombian departments mentioned in the warning, criminal organizations involved in recruiting children and national/territorial institutions addressing the problem (actors), and the actions described in the reports that entice or force children into illegal activities (recruitment strategies).
 The 1753 PDF reports were converted into plain text using two Python libraries: 1) pyPDF, a toolkit that allows text and metadata extraction from PDF documents (Fenniak 2014), and 2) Tesseract-OCR for Optical Character Recognition on the images included in the reports (Hoffstaetter et al., [2010] 2023).
 Tables and images were transformed into paragraphs while retaining the original sentence structure.

 Among the challenges to processing this dataset, we found that the reports lack a predetermined format.
 Critical sections such as Antecedents, Description of the Risk Situation, or Recommendations are in unlikely order, under different headings, or structure.
 To ensure the quality and reliability of the information, three data-cleaning steps were taken.
 First, a spell-checking Python library was used to minimize errors introduced in the conversion from PDF to plain text (Kelly, 2011).
 Non-matching terms were replaced with relevant suggestions.
 Second, entities with similar meanings were interchanged with a common term (e.g., replacing different variations of “FARC” with “FARC-EP”).
-The ultimate step involved lemmatization to reduce words to their base forms, enhancing context relevance in analytical models.
+The ultimate step involved lemmatization to reduce words to their base forms (lemma), enhancing context relevance in analytical models.
+In this process, words with inflectional endings such as "s," "ed" and "ing" are replaced by their lemma.
+For example, reference to the verb " to build" might appear as "building," "builds" or "built."
+All these words will be replaced by “build”.

 To extract required data points, our analytical approach employs two NLP subtasks: Named Entity Recognition (NER) and Semi-Supervised Key Phrase Extraction.
 NER involves recognizing entities placed in the text such as persons, organizations, locations, time expressions, quantities, and monetary values (Goyal, Gupta, and Kumar, 2018, p.
 21).
 We utilize the NER model in SpaCy, a state-of-the-art Python library optimized for NLP tasks (Honnibal et al., [2014] 2020).
 This pre-trained model for the Spanish language performs accurately and efficiently, enabling the identification of dates, organizations involved in child recruitment and use, and targeted Colombian departments (“Spanish · spaCy Models Documentation,” 2022).
 Key Phrase Extraction focused on identifying recruitment and use strategies.
 It involved extracting significant phrases from segments/sentences where NNAJ is mentioned alongside recruitment and use.
 An intermediary step involved the identification of key phrases aligned with strategies, followed by an automatic approach for the remaining segments.

 A multimodal network incorporating actors, departments, and strategies was built to extract information on key nodes and their relationships during different periods of the Colombian conflict analyzed in this study.
+A "network" is a mathematical or computational representation of complex systems where individual components, termed nodes, are interconnected by relationships, named edges or links.
+In this article, the network encapsulates a methodological approach to analyze and understand the interconnectedness of Actors, Departments, and Strategies based on how they co-occur in the documents released by the Ombudsperson Office.

 RESULTS